Bulk of fake news encountered on WhatsApp, Facebook: Government feedback unit Reach poll

-SINGAPORE - The majority of Singapore residents who have come across fake news at least occasionally did so on Facebook and WhatsApp, with 46 per cent doing so on Facebook and 50 per cent on WhatsApp this year.
+SINGAPORE - The majority of Singapore residents who have come across fake news at least occasionally did so on Facebook and WhatsApp, with 46 per cent doing so on Facebook and 50 per cent on WhatsApp, a survey has found.

 Many underestimated their peers' ability to recognise fake news - only one in three of them believed other Singaporeans were able to do so, while about half of all respondents said they were confident of their own ability to discern fake news.